wgm/cerb-book/en/03-checklist/00-checklist.markdown

 1. Click _setup_ in the top right.
 1. Click the _Workers_ tab.

 First, let's update your own account information.
-Click the link on your first or last name in the _Workers_ list.
+Click the link on the first or last name of _Super User_ in the _Workers_ list.

 ![Configuring a worker account.](images/03-adding_workers.png)